ResearchComputingServices/parallel-computing/_episodes/07-matlab-details.md

 ## Disable Parallel Vectorization

-Many of Matlab's vectorized operations automatically make use of parallel processing for large matrices.
+Many of MATLAB's vectorized operations automatically make use of parallel processing for large matrices.
 This can make efficient use of all cores, in which case you don't need to do any more work to use multiple processor cores.

 However, in a few cases vectorization will use multiple cores without gaining much speedup.
 Or even if you do gain performance from parallel vectorized computation, you might be interested to see how much performance comes from using multiple cores.
-You can test how fast your code runs on only one core by starting Matlab using the the *-singleCompThread* option.
+You can test how fast your code runs on only one core by starting MATLAB using the the *-singleCompThread* option.

-You could compare your Matlab code with a single computational core to the default with multiple cores to determine speedup from this feature.
+You could compare your MATLAB code with a single computational core to the default with multiple cores to determine speedup from this feature.
 And inside a `parfor` loop, vectorized operations will not be in turn parallelized.
 So this will affect speedup you see if you parallelize a loop containing computationally intensive vector operations.

-From a Windows Command Prompt or a Linux terminal, you may run the command `matlab -singleCompThread` to use Matlab without multithreaded vectorized operations.
-From a Mac you need to open a terminal, and run Matlab using the full folder path to Matlab, which varies on the particular version.
-For example on my Macbook I would disable parallel vector operations by starting Matlab using `/Applications/MATLAB_R2017a.app/bin/matlab -singleCompThread`.
+From a Windows Command Prompt or a Linux terminal, you may run the command `matlab -singleCompThread` to use MATLAB without multithreaded vectorized operations.
+From a Mac you need to open a terminal, and run MATLAB using the full folder path to MATLAB, which varies on the particular version.
+For example on my Macbook I would disable parallel vector operations by starting MATLAB using `/Applications/MATLAB_R2017a.app/bin/matlab -singleCompThread`.